manni8436/MS2-Project/README.md

 ## SOLVED BUGS

-1. While trying to get my javascript functionality working, a bug was found and upon looking into the console the error below was given.
+1. While trying to get my javascript functionality working, I found a bug relating to referencing my boxes variable, as shown below with the error messages.

 ![condole log](assets/docs/consolelogbug1.png)
 ![html code](assets/docs/htmlcode.png)
 ![javascript code](assets/docs/jscode.png)

-2. a second bug below was found due to the issue above
+A second bug below was found due to the issue above

 ![uncaught type error box style is undefined](assets/docs/uncaughttypeerrorboxstyleisundefined.png)
 ![condole log](assets/docs/consolelogbug2.png)

-after looking closely at these bugs, I had to change my for loop inside the function, I have added error images above and the solution code below for documentation.
+After looking closely at these bugs, I had to change my for loop inside the function, I have added error images above and the solution code below for documentation.

 ![solution code](assets/docs/solutioncode.png)

-3. A bug was found when additional boxes were added, the bug itself seems to be highlighting in between the tiles, click once and a small area is highlighted but if you click again then multiple areas get highlighted.
+2. A bug was found when additional boxes were added, the bug itself seems to be highlighting in between the tiles, click once and a small area is highlighted but if you click again then multiple areas get highlighted.

 ![highlighting bug](assets/docs/highlightingbug.png)

 To try to resolve this bug, I have tried the following `whitespace: nowrap`, `white-space: unset;`, `white-space: normal;` and `white-space: pre-wrap;`

-also tried to use the JQuery code below.
+Also tried to use the JQuery code below.

 ![JQuery code](assets/docs/jquerycode.png)

-none have worked as of yet.
+None have worked as of yet.

 4. While trying to get my JavaScript functionality and upon getting my onclick randomisation function to work a bug was found which made my onclick function stop working which are below.